CLAY-JYB/COMP3021-2023Spring-PA2/PA2_solution/specifications.md

 ...
 ````

 Lastly, it should be noting that your code will be tested by running our testcases rather than testing via the console manually.
-Therefore, you should make sure that: (1) your code can be complied succesfully;
+Therefore, you should make sure that:

+* your code can be complied succesfully;
-(2) your implementation can pass the public testcases we provided in `src/test`.
+* your implementation can pass the public testcases we provided in `src/test`.
 However, passing all the public testcases does not mean that you can obtain the full mark for the PA.
-We will also provide many additional testcases as the hidden ones,
-which are different from the ones we provided in this skeleton.
+We will also provide many additional testcases as the hidden ones, which are different from the ones we provided in this skeleton.
+* your implementation should not yield too many errors when running `./gradlew checkstyleMain`.

+If you have any question on the PA2, please email Yibo Jin via [yjinbd@cse.ust.hk](mailto:yjinbd@cse.ust.hk)